TheAlgorithms/Java/DataStructures/Lists/README.md

-## List
+## Linked List
 ### Description

-List is a data structure in which data is stored in a linear manner.
-It ususally contains a data field and a link to the memory location of the next mode.
+LinkedList is a data structure in which data is stored in a linear manner.
+It usually contains a data field and a link to the memory location of the next mode.

 ### Structure

 ```
-class List<E>{
+class LinkedList<E>{
     E value;
-    List next;
+    LinkedList next;
 }
 ```